ucsb-cs-education/hairball/README.md

   -p PLUGIN, --plugin=PLUGIN
                         Use the named plugin to perform analysis.
 This option can be provided multiple times.
+  -k KURT_PLUGIN, --kurt-plugin=KURT_PLUGIN
+                        Provide either a python import path (e.g, kelp.octopi) to a package/module, or the path to a python file, which will be loaded as a Kurt plugin.
+This option can be provided multiple times.
 ```

 ## Available Plugins

-Below are a list of available plugins that can be used as the `-p PLUGIN_NAME` option:
+Below are a list of available plugins that can be used as the `-p PLUGIN_NAME`
+option:

 * blocks.BlockCounts
 * blocks.DeadCode
 * checks.Animation (not fully tested)
 * checks.BroadcastReceive
 * checks.SaySoundSync (not fully tested)
+* duplicate.DuplicateScripts
 * initialization.AttributeInitialization
 * initialization.VariableInitialization (not fully tested)